CppMicroServices/rfcs/text/0000-atcompoundkey-error-path-optimization.md

 Add an overload with the following signature:

 ```
-Any AtCompoundKey(const std::string& key, Any&& defaultvalue) const;
+Any AtCompoundKey(const std::string& key, Any defaultvalue) const;
 ```

 Return the user provided default value if the key is not found in the map.